Key Difference Between TDS and TCS You Should Know

 What is TCS?

-TCS full form: Tax Collected at Source
+TCS full form in Tax : Tax Collected at Source

 TCS means the seller collects tax from the buyer while selling certain goods or providing services.
 This tax is then paid to the government by the seller.